Naomi Simson: Awards and recognition

 Simson has won numerous awards throughout her career including the 2005 Westpac NSW Entrepreneur of the Year.
-Additional awards and recognition include the National Telstra Business Women's Award for Innovation in 2008, and being a 2011 finalist in BRW's Entrepreneur of the Year.
+Additional awards and recognition include the National Telstra Business Women's Award for Innovation in 2008, being a 2011 finalist in BRW's Entrepreneur of the Year, the 2011 Ernst & Young Entrepreneur of the Year Award, and the 2013 Lifetime Achievement Silver Stevie Award.
+In 2025, Simson was elevated to Fellow of the Australian Institute of Company Directors (FAICD), a recognition granted to seasoned directors who have demonstrated directorship expertise and contributed significantly to governance in Australia.